uni-notes/uni-notes/docs/Tools/FEA/Abaqus/01_Introduction.md

 ## Units

-Abacus does not have a unit system.
+Abaqus does not have a unit system.
 You need to use everything based on SI/SI(mm) units.

 ## Interface